 CIP Alum Serves as Stage Manager For Shakespeare's Hamlet Production

-CIP Brevard’s Dr. Michele Ramsay and Jessica Stacey recently caught up with alum Daniel Perkins.
-A 2019 graduate, Daniel had a positive experience attending CIP and is now having remarkable success pursuing his career and academic goals.
+CIP Brevard’s Dr. Michele Ramsay and Jessica Stacey recently caught up with alum Daniel P. A 2019 graduate, Daniel had a positive experience attending CIP and is now having remarkable success pursuing his career and academic goals.
 Daniel is currently attending Boston University and was recently selected to serve as the stage manager for the university’s upcoming production of Hamlet.

 As a student at CIP, Daniel served as student body president and the student government treasurer at EFSC.
 CIP is a national transition program for young adults with autism and learning differences.
 Daniel has been diagnosed with Asperger’s and ADHD.

 “It took Daniel a solid year to believe in our recommendations and embrace the strategies he was given,” commented Jessica Stacey, Assistant Program Director at CIP Brevard.
 “During the next two years, Daniel flourished at CIP and held onto his dream of someday becoming a stage manager in a big production.”

 In his own words, Daniel describes stage management as follows:

 “My interpretation of stage management, on any given production, is that we are the traffic light and intersection through which all information flows.
 Stage management helps to coordinate most things that happen on a daily basis, and is there to support the process.
 Stage management, to me, this is one of the most critical roles on a production, we provide the structure and framework on which the entire process rests.
 We run/manage the rehearsal and room stage on a daily basis, coordinate schedules across the entire cast and creative team, and make sure things run smoothly, along with many other things.
 Above all else, the most important thing a stage manager does is help make sure everyone is safe.”